Why International Development Projects Fail in Africa and What We Can Do Differently

-Sub-Saharan Africa is littered with failed development projects.
+Sub-Saharan Africa is a graveyard of numerous development projects.

-In almost every rural community in Africa, there are legacies of botched attempts at “bettering the lives” of the locals—shattered toilets, empty wells and dilapidated school buildings.
+In almost every rural community in the region, there are legacies of botched attempts at “bettering the lives” of the locals—shattered toilets, empty wells and dilapidated school buildings.

-While some failed structurally, others failed functionally.
-An example was a library stocked with English-language books in a community that no one speaks or understands the language.
+While some of these projects failed structurally, others failed functionally.
+An example was a library stocked with English-language books in a community where no one spoke or understood the language.
 Or computer rooms filled with new computers that are securely locked with “no-entry” signs while teachers draw a Microsoft Word interface on blackboards.

-The road to hell, they say, is littered with good intentions.
+The road to hell, they say, is paved with good intentions.
 Several donors and well-intentioned organisations have conducted projects in Africa that not only failed but left the locals worse than they met them.
-The World Bank is not left out.
+The World Bank, the world’s powerhouse of development projects, is not left out.

 Three reasons development projects fail in Africa